JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Uploading Gifs #DONE
 - Phone breakpoint #DONE
 - Clicking outside the full screen photo or esc closes the full screen view #DONE
-- Deleting an image from a post in edit view
+- Deleting an image from a post in edit view #DONE
-- Deleting an image should also delete it from the cloudinary storage too
+- Deleting an image should also delete it from the cloudinary storage too #DONE
+- Uploading media from edit view
 - Comments for tweets, further comments for them too.
 Implement twitter threads
 - Sharing posts, meaning share a link on social media platforms
 - Views per post